kubemod/kubemod/README.md

 # KubeMod

-- Intercept and modify arbitrary Kubernetes resources on the fly.
+KubeMod unlocks the power of [Kubernetes Mutating Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) by introducing `ModRule` - a custom resource which allows you to declaratively apply modifications to specific Kubernetes resources at runtime.

+Use KubeMod to:

-- Customize opaque Helm charts and Kubernetes operators.
+- Customize opaque Helm charts and Kubernetes operators
+- Build a system of policy rules to reject misbehaving resources
-- Develop your own sidecar container injections - no coding required.
+- Develop your own sidecar container injections - no coding required

-## What is it

-KubeMod is a Kubernetes operator which applies targeted modifications to specific Kubernetes resources at the time those resources are deployed or updated.

-Essentially, KubeMod is a [Dynamic Admission Control operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), driven by simple declarative `ModRules` you deploy to your Kubernetes cluster.

 ## Installation

+KubeMod is a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) deployed in its own namespace `kubemod-system`.

 To install KubeMod, run: